-- It has a constant and consistent healthy message to inspire the children and their family.
-FitNut believes the key to bringing good nutrition into the home is through the children. - Children will enjoy fun fitness sessions using real mini gym machines and exercise equipment followed by smoothie or juice making.
-Updates, including nutritional information & recipes will be given regularly ensuring everyone benefits. - The children in Reception will take part in the programme in the autumn term.
+- It has a constant and consistent healthy message to inspire the children and their family. - FitNut believes the key to bringing good nutrition into the home is through the children. - Children will enjoy fun fitness sessions using real mini gym machines and exercise equipment followed by smoothie or juice making.